Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-When should I use a break-even analysis?
+When to use a break-even analysis

-There are many situations where a break-even analysis comes in handy.
-According to Rick Vazza, owner of Driven Franchising, you should use a break-even analysis to answer the following questions about your business:
+You should use a break-even analysis to answer the following questions about your business:

 • How much of my product or service do I need to sell per month?